aaryan-19/ToDO-List/README.md

 * Created this project using python and mysql for database.

 ## How to Run it ?
+1. Clone the repository into your system and move to the repository.
-1. Run mysql server
+2. Run mysql server
-2. Run the main.py file using commmand
+3. Run the main.py file using commmand

 ```bash
 python main.py